Glossary

 Key Components of Convolution

-• Feature Map: The output of the convolution operation, highlighting the presence of features detected by the filter.
-Feature maps are essential for downstream tasks in the neural network.
+• Feature Map: The output of the convolution operation, representing the presence and spatial location of the detected features.

-• Stride: The number of pixels the filter moves at each step.
-A larger stride results in a smaller feature map.
+• Stride: The number of pixels the kernel shifts over the input at each step.

 Applications of Convolution